abhriguvansh/workoutWeb/README.md

 ## workoutWeb

-The goal of this project to to tell the user how to exercise based on the current day of the week
+The goal of this project is to give the user workouts based to the day